Driving Laws Across the Nation

 When it comes to driving laws, things vary from state to state.
 For example, in Alabama, it's illegal to drive while blindfolded.
 (Thank goodness!)
 And in Arkansas?
 Don't even think about honking your horn where cold beverages and sandwiches are served after 9 p.m., really!

 Oddities aside, there are some laws that drivers must abide by no matter where they're driving in the U.S. Check out the basic driving law information below to learn about a few of these laws.
 Driving with the right amount of car insurance coverage and choosing not to drink and drive are two of the best places to start if you want to stay legal on the road.

 Learn more about laws that can help you prevent trouble on the roads and with your driving record.

 - Driving Without Insurance: No matter where you live, driving without insurance or financial responsibility is against the law.
 Find out what can happen if you get caught driving without auto insurance and what the insurance coverage laws are in your state.

-Check out our State section for detailed information on the driving and insurance laws that apply in your state.
+Check out our state insurance laws section for detailed information on the driving and insurance laws that apply in your state.
 For more information on driving laws in general, visit the Insurance Institute for Highway Safety.

-At Direct Auto Insurance, we aim to keep drivers covered with cheap car insurance, and that includes helping drivers with less than perfect driving records.
+At Direct Auto Insurance, we aim to keep drivers covered with affordable car insurance, including helping drivers with less-than-perfect driving records.
 If you're a high-risk driver, you can still find auto insurance.
-Give us a call if you have questions about getting insurance after a DUI, you've been dropped by your insurance company, or you need help filing an SR22 or FR44.
+Get in touch if you have questions about getting insurance after a DUI, your insurance company has dropped you, or you need help filing an SR22 or FR44.
 Call 1-877-GO-DIRECT (1-877-463-4732) or visit a Direct Auto location near you today!